-Palestinians will postpone long-awaited elections in West Bank and Gaza
+Palestinians postpone long-awaited elections in West Bank and Gaza

 Israelis and Palestinians both claim Jerusalem as their rightful capital.
 Israel, which gained control of the Arab neighborhoods of East Jerusalem in 1967 and unilaterally annexed them in 1980, is vigilant against the Palestinian Authority operating in any way within the city, even though Palestinians there are eligible to vote in West Bank elections as well as Jerusalem municipal elections.

 In previous elections, the two sides reached an accord allowing East Jerusalemites to vote in Israeli post offices.
 This time, Palestinian official said a similar request, and other attempts to facilitate voting, went unanswered.
-Attempts by Palestinian candidates to campaign in East Jerusalem were also blocked, according to election analysts, as were attempts by the Palestinian’s independent election commission to hold meetings in the neighborhoods.
+Attempts by Palestinian candidates to campaign in East Jerusalem were blocked, according to election analysts, as were attempts by the Palestinian’s independent election commission to hold meetings in the neighborhoods.

-One Israeli official said a voting agreement could have been reached, but that Palestinians did not make a serious attempt to engage them.
+One Israeli official said a voting agreement could have been reached but that Palestinians have not made a serious attempt to engage them.

-“In [two previous] elections, ways were found that allowed them to say Palestinians were voting in East Jerusalem and Israel to say that Jerusalem remained united under Israeli sovereignty and that the Palestinian Authority has no authority in the city,” said the official, who asked not to be identified to speak candidly.
+“In [two previous] elections, ways were found that allowed them to say Palestinians were voting in East Jerusalem and Israel to say that Jerusalem remained united under Israeli sovereignty and that the Palestinian Authority has no authority in the city,” said the official, who spoke on the condition of anonymity to speak candidly.
 “This time, there was no discussion of different modalities at all.
 No serious attempt was made.”

-Abbas, who has been under pressure to hold elections by the European governments that are major funders of the Palestinian Authority, announced the scheduled vote in January, launching a season of elector fervor in the territories.
+Abbas, who has been pressured to hold elections by the European governments that are major funders of the Palestinian Authority, announced the vote in January, launching a season of elector fervor in the territories.
 More than 95 percent of eligible adults have since registered to vote, and 36 parliamentary slates announced intentions to run, triple the number of the last election.

-But enthusiasm was well tempered by widespread skepticism that the vote would actually come off.
-Just 39 percent of Palestinians thought they would occur on schedule, according to one poll, while 44 percent said they expected them to be postponed.
+But enthusiasm was well tempered by widespread skepticism that the vote would actually occur.
+Just 39 percent of Palestinians thought the elections would happen on schedule, according to one poll, while 44 percent said they expected them to be postponed.

-The U.S. Embassy declined to comment on the decision to delay the elections.
+The U.S. Embassy declined to comment.

 “As we’ve always said, the exercise of democratic elections is a matter for the Palestinians to determine,” said a U.S. government official who spoke on the condition of anonymity to comment.